bscottm/authboss-worked/WALKTHROUGH.md

     If `Load` doesn't find the named page in `Templates.templateMap`, it will log a _FATAL_ message and terminate `authboss-worked`.

-- `Render` renders a named page for Authboss (interface function.)
+- `Render` (Authboss interface) renders a named page for Authboss.
 This just retrieves the pages template from `Templates.templateMap` and calls `html.ExecuteTemplate`.